 What tours do you have available?

 We have a very convenient informative Tour Calendar to help you answer that.

 Can we pay cash?

 Sure!
 We are probably the only tour company in Seoul that will accept cash bookings.
 It’s very risky on our end, because if the booked guests don’t show up, we’re screwed.
 Especially if there’s a waiting list, where we had to turn down other guests.
-Because of a string of no-shows, though, we’ve had to modify our cash policy.
-If you have a large group (five or more) we really need a prepaid deposit.
-It’s only fair.
+Because of a string of no-shows, though, we’ve had to modify our cash policy, requiring a 50% deposit.
 If you’re not sure your friends will show up, do the smart thing and collect cash from them ahead of time.
 In fact, it makes things go more smoothly.
 Our guides usually don’t carry much change.

 What payment options do you have?

 You can pay in cash (see above), PayPal, or bank transfer.
 Supposedly, it’s possible to pay with credit card through PayPal.
 Some guests have been able to get it to work.
 Some haven’t.
 If you book through bank transfer, an email will be sent to you with the amount in Korean won and bank account information.

 Can we add some extra people to the group?